ingo777/generator-icengbp/README.md

 You can specify the root folder of the module via prompt - default is "app".
 DON'T include the controller/service/directive name in this path

 You have to authorize the overwrite of app.js when the subgenerator adds a dependency for your new module (the default is Y, so you can just hit enter at the prompt).
-There's also still a bug with grunt watch that doesn't always see new files in new folders - https://github.com/gruntjs/grunt-contrib-watch/issues/70.
-Stopping and re-running grunt watch will always work though.

 ### ngBoilerplate Tips